gaultier/blog/roll_your_own_memory_profiling.md

 What to do?

-Well, it turns out that this can all be achieved very simply without adding dependencies to your application, in ~100 lines of code (with lots of comments).
+Well, it turns out that this can all be achieved very simply without adding dependencies to your application, in ~100 lines of code (including lots of comments).
 I'll show one way and then explore other possibilities.
 And here are the results we are working towards:

 ![1](mem_prof1.png)
 ![2](mem_prof2.png)
 ![3](mem_prof3.png)

+The only requirement to make it all work is to be able to run a bit of code on each allocation.

 Another good reason to do this, is when the standard `malloc` comes with some form of memory profiling which is not suitable for your needs and you want something different/better/the same on every platform.